South Aceh Regency: Administrative districts

 Note: (a) including small offshore islands including Pulau Trumon.

 (b) The 2010 population of Trumon Tengah District is included in the 2010 figure for Trumon Timur District, from which it was split.

-(c) The Trumon area which forms the southern 28% of the Regency is adjacent to the city of Subulussalam to the east.
+(c) The Trumon area which covers the southern 28% of the Regency is adjacent to the city of Subulussalam to the east.

 (d) including offshore island of Pulau Kayee.

 (e) The 2010 population of Kota Bahagia District is included in the 2010 figure for Bakongan District, from which it was split.

 (f) including offshore island of Pulau Batukapal.